petukhov/Some-Clojure-Programs/README.md

 # Cool Clojure Snippets

 Interesting short programs I wrote in Clojure or ClojureScript.

+### Currently includes:
+	- Sieve of Eratosthenes implementation without any mutation
+	- Infix expression macro implementing the Dijkstra's Shunting-yard algorithm

 ## How to run